waleed-sh/arxivbytes/README.md

 ## Viewing the Summaries

 - **Latest Summary**:
-  The most recent summary file will be named something like `arXivBytes_{category}_summaries_{date}.md`, where `{date}` corresponds to the date it was generated and `{category}` to the arXiv category.
-You can find the latest file by checking the repository’s root directory for the most recent date in each respective arXiv category folder.
+  The most recent summary files will be placed in the root directory of this repository and are named something like `arXivBytes_{category}_recent.md`, where `{category}` corresponds to the arXiv category.

 - **Previous Summaries**:
-  All previously generated `.md` files remain in the repository’s commit history.
-You can view older summaries by browsing past commits or searching through the repository’s file history.
+  All previously generated `.md` files remain in the repository’s commit history and are also available in each arXiv category folder.
+You can view older summaries by browsing past commits or searching through the desired arXiv category folder in the repository.
+The summaries are saved as `arXivBytes_{category}_summaries_{date}.md` where `{date}` corresponds to the date it was generated.

 <hr>